Postgraduate Handbook: A Comprehensive Guide for PhD and Master's Students and their Supervisors | Book

 Customers who viewed this book also viewed:

-This concise manual is essential reading for all PhD students, master's degree students and others pursuing, or contemplating, a postgraduate qualification.
-It is also recommended as an indispensable guide for supervisors of postgraduate students.
+This manual is essential reading for all PhD students, master's degree students and others pursuing a postgraduate qualification.
+It is also recommended for supervisors and is an indispensable guide for anyone contemplating postgraduate studies.

 Table of contents